 In Georgia in 2008, the latest year for which the Governor’s Office of Highway Safety has published figures, there were 306,367 motor vehicle crashes, which resulted in 1,493 fatalities and 115,797 personal injuries.
 Of all 159 counties in Georgia, Fulton County (Atlanta) typically has the largest number of fatalities each year.
 The county had 113 fatalities in 2008.

-When Georgia residents are injured or killed in car accidents caused by other drivers’ negligence or recklessness, the Atlanta car accident lawyers of Millar & Mixon, LLC are there protect their rights.
+When Georgia residents are injured or killed in car accidents caused by other drivers’ negligence or recklessness, the Atlanta car accident lawyers of the Millar Law Firm are there protect their rights.

 Car accidents are normally identified by the portion of the car involved in the wreck.
 But no matter the type of crash, or whether it involves a car, truck, SUV, minivan, full-size van or another type of vehicle, car accidents can cause catastrophic injury and death.
 The National Highway Traffic Safety Administration (NHTSA) says that across the U.S. in 2011, car accidents claimed the lives of 32,310 people.